Guide your poems into print with Primers!

 - The title of your submission(s)

-- Your order number from your payment
+- The receipt number from your payment (from stripe.com)

 - In the subject line of your email, please also include the title of your submission.

-- All payments and submissions must be completed by the deadline: midnight (BST) on Thursday 14thSeptember 2023
+- All payments and submissions must be completed by the deadline: midnight (BST) on Tuesday 9th September 2025.

-- Successful submissions will receive an automatically-generated confirmation email, unless you have made multiple separate submissions, in which case please note that only your first submission emailwill be acknowledged.
+- Successful submissions will receive an automatically-generated confirmation email, unless you have made multiple separate submissions, in which case please note that only your first submission email will be acknowledged.

 - Any unpaid entries will be disqualified.